 Do you need a candidate rejection letter that you can use in your organization to let candidates know that they were not selected for the job?
-This rejection letter tells your candidate professionally and kindly that another candidate was selected.
+Sending an appropriately worded rejection letter tells your candidate professionally and kindly that another candidate was selected.

 Mr. John Smith

 Thank you for taking the time to come into Johnson Company to interview with our employee selection team.
 We enjoyed meeting you and our conversations.

 You have not been selected for the position, at this time.
 We encourage you to apply for positions, for which you qualify, with the Johnson Company in the future.
 While we anticipate that an individual with your qualifications will soon find employment, we want to emphasize that we would encourage your application in the future.